 C. Entrepreneurial Work

-College students can be overflowing with new business venture ideas to help them get through educational expenses.
+College students can overflow with new business venture ideas to help them get through educational expenses.
 Realizing these ideas is also known as entrepreneurship, and it requires aggregating capital and physical work to profit from producing services and goods.

 While entrepreneurship can be a risky endeavor, it can also be very rewarding.
 Since its primary purpose is income generation through innovation, you will never run out of ideas to get the ball rolling.
 However, it takes some time and effort before a particular idea gains traction from clients and customers.